 The petition will then ask you to explain four things:

 - The orders that you are asking the judge to make: In most cases, you will be asking the judge to set aside WCAT’s decision and return the case to WCAT for a new decision.
 However, every case is different so you should try to get legal advice about the orders you are asking for.

 - The facts that your petition is based on: This section should set out the background facts and events to the case.
 This should be very matter of fact.
 This is not the time to argue why you are right and the WCAT decision is wrong.

 - The legal basis for why the court should give you the orders that you want: You should set out the laws that support your case.
 You should also set out your “grounds for review”.
 Your grounds for review are the errors you think WCAT made that will let the judge interfere with WCAT’s decision.

 - The evidence that you will rely on: In a judicial review, the evidence is almost always given by sworn statements called affidavits and not by live witnesses in the courtroom.
 You should list all the affidavits that you will be relying on.
 Often, the lawyer for WCAT will file a certified copy of your entire WCAT file in the court.
 This is called a “certified record”.
 You may want to indicate that you will be relying on that certified record once it is filed.

 This is a blank petition for judicial review that you can download and fill in: Blank Petition for Judicial Review

-This is a sample petition for judicial review that you can look at as an example: Sample Petition for Judicial Review
+This is an example petition for judicial review that you can use as a guide: Example Petition for Judicial Review